WHEN ARE YOU OPEN?

 WHAT MOVIE PLAYED ON APRIL 21, 1931, ON THE GRAND OPENING?

-A Mickey Mouse cartoon followed by “Parlor, Bedroom & Bath” starring Buster Keaton.
+A Mickey Mouse cartoon and a newsreel followed by “Parlor, Bedroom & Bath” starring Buster Keaton.

 DID HOWARD HUGHES “BUILD” THE TEXAS THEATRE?